 As Director of the USFWS from 1997 to 2001, Jamie oversaw the establishment of 27 new refuges and the addition of over two million acres to the National Wildlife Refuge System and presided over the recovery of key endangered species such as the bald eagle, gray wolf and the Aleutian Canada goose.
 She also led the adoption of a number of innovative policies to encourage landowners to voluntarily conserve wildlife, including the establishment of the Safe Harbor Program and an expanded Candidate Conservation Program.
 Under her leadership, the USFWS secured the passage of the landmark National Wildlife Refuge System Improvement Act of 1997, the most sweeping reform legislation for refuges in 30 years, which established wildlife conservation as the primary purpose of all wildlife refuges.

-Jamie is recognized as a leading national expert on the Endangered Species Act and imperiled wildlife.
+Jamie is recognized as a leading national expert on the Endangered Species Act (ESA) and imperiled wildlife.
 She has testified before Congress on numerous occasions in support of strong fish and wildlife conservation laws.
-Her unique background as a wildlife biologist and policy expert have helped defeat numerous efforts to undermine the Endangered Species Act.
+Her unique background as a wildlife biologist and policy expert have helped defeat numerous efforts to undermine the ESA.
 She is the recipient of Audubon’s Rachel Carson Award that recognizes women who have made outstanding contributions to the conservation and environmental movement.
-She also received San Diego Zoo Global’s 2019 Conservation Medal for Lifetime Achievement for significantly advancing the field of conservation biology and making a lasting contribution in the conservation and recovery of animals, plants and habitats.
+She also received San Diego Zoo’s Global 2019 Conservation Medal for Lifetime Achievement for significantly advancing the field of conservation biology and making a lasting contribution in the conservation and recovery of animals, plants and habitats.
 Jamie holds a B.S. in wildlife biology from Towson University in Towson, Maryland, where she also did post-graduate work in environmental planning.
 She holds an M.S. in wildlife ecology from the University of Maryland.